The above list has been compiled by Harold Cowie WX8641. Copy kindly provided by his wife Glad Cowie, 2017.

 On night of 14/15 May, 1,000 AIF men from trains no. 3 and 4 under Major Tracey, marched out from Lower Neike to their permanent camp at Lower Sonkurai, a distance of 7.5 miles.
 In this group was MO Capt R.L.
 Cahill, 13th AGH.

 On the morning of 16 May all fit men were sent to work.
-The following ay the second group under Major Johnston marched into Lower Sonkurai.
+The following day the second group under Major Johnston marched into Lower Sonkurai.
 After surveying the camp, Major Johnson pressed for immediate supply of atap for roofing the huts in view of the approaching monsoonal season.
 He particularly stressed the necessity of keeping sufficient men in camp to construct new latrines, kitchens, water sterilising points, etc. and reinforcing the huts.
-The floors of two huts had already collapsed under the weight of the men and further huts showed signs of also collapsing.
+The floors of two huts had already collapsed under the weight of the men and further huts also showed signs of collapsing.